36° 54′ N, 04° 46′ W

 Start of the hike

-To get to the official entrance, you have to walk another 1,5 kilometers (20 minutes) from the main road, where you either parked your car or where you got off the shuttle bus, if you parked your car at the end of the walk.
+To get to the official entrance, you have to walk another 1,5 kilometers (20 minutes) from the main road, where you either park your car or where you got off the shuttle bus if you park your car at the end of the walk.
 This tunnel is a shortcut from the main road to the path to the Caminito Del Rey.

 You can choose to either park your car at the start or at the end of the trail, depending on when you want to take the shuttle.